Sulu Province, Philippines

 - Elected officials of Sulu for the term of 2010-2013

-- Provincial Governor: Abdusakur Mahail Tan
+- Provincial Governor of Sulu: Abdusakur Mahail Tan

-- Provincial Vice-Governor: Benjamin Tupay Loong
+- Provincial Vice-Governor of Sulu: Benjamin Tupay Loong

-- House Representatives:
+- House Representatives of Sulu:

 - 1st District: Tupay Tupay Loong